-They carried their raw milk in a 5-gallon can.
-They also carried with them the lists stating "1 pint for Mrs. Fletcher, 1 quart for Mrs. Hildreth," etc.

-Some folk put out a Mason jar, a gray agate pail or even a tin pail with stopper in which to receive the milk.
-The children found it tricky to pour from the 5-gallon jug into a pint-sized jar.
-On the other hand, when a customer set out a 2-quart can, it was difficult for them to judge a pint.
+During the teens Elizabeth and Bill Carver delivered milk in their pony wagon to customers in the center of Westford.
+They carried their raw milk in a five gallon can.
+They also carried with them the lists stating one pint for Mrs. Fletcher, one quart for Mrs. Hildreth, etc. Some folk put out a Mason jar, a gray agate pail or even a tin pail with stopper in which to receive the milk.
+The children found it tricky to pour from the five gallon jug into a pint-size jar.
+On the other hand, when a customer set out a quart can, it was difficult for them to judge a pint.
 In fact, a complaint went around that the Carver children weren't giving enough.
 From then on their Mother told them that no matter what the people put out, "fill it up."

-'Parker's Best", featuring a picture of Ben Parker and his twin sister, was peddled in the area of Chelmsford, West Chelmsford and Nabnasset.
-In the late '20s and most of the '30s, from the time he was 10 years old until he entered the service in World War II, Ben with his pet "hoss" Dick, made deliveries each morning before the large families or dealers.
-"We picked up milk in 40quart jugs until the mid-'40s.
+"Parker's Best" featuring a picture of Ben Parker and his twin sister, was peddled in the area of Chelmsford, West Chelmsford and Nabnasset.
+In the late twenties and most of the thirties, from the time he was ten-years-old, until he entered the service in World War II, Ben, with his pet hoss, Dick, made deliveries each morning before school.
+"Historically, the price of a quart of milk, a pack of cigarettes and a loaf of bread were 10 cents.
+Prices were stabilized for a long period of time," recalls Ben.
+"As soon as the Board of Health put a sign on the door announcing a contagious disease we'd stop the returnable glass bottle.
+We used a waxed cardboard container - a forerunner of today's milk carton.
+In common usage were eight quart cans with wooden bungs on the top.
+Twenty quart jugs went to the large families or dealers.
+We picked up milk in forty quart jugs until the mid-forties.
 We'd put them in the spring ponds to keep them cool.
 Actually we used very little ice.
 Many farmers sent their milk by train to Lowell and Boston.